karthik13647/MWA-website/README.md

-pratice the modern web development of various technologies like html, css and js to improve the practices
+pratice the modern web development of various technologies like html, css and js to improve the fluence